Lyman Allyn Art Museum: Collection

 Lyman Allyn's permanent collection consists of approximately 10,000 objects.
-Much of this collection was developed by the Museum's first Director Winslow Ames, who acquired works dating from the 16th through the 19th centuries.
+Much of this collection was developed by the museum's first Director Winslow Ames, who acquired works dating from the 16th through the 19th centuries.
 It includes the graphite Study for Madame Moitessier standing by Jean-Auguste-Dominique Ingres, as well as works by Frederic Leighton, François Boucher, Nicolas Poussin, Claude Lorrain, Charles LeBrun, and Tiepolo.
 Featured artists include Rembrandt Peale, Benjamin West, Gilbert Stuart, John Trumbull, Thomas Cole, Frederick Edwin Church, and Albert Bierstadt.

 American art

 The Lyman Allyn's collection of 19th-century American paintings ranges from the Hudson River School to the Aesthetic Movement and Impressionism.
 Thomas Cole’s Mount Aetna from Taormina (1844), Frederic Edwin Church’s Study for New England Scenery (1850), and John F. Kensett’s oval Bash Bish Falls (1851) are examples of the Hudson River School, while Winslow Homer’s tile painting The Shepherdess (1878) is an example of his work with the Tile Club.
 These American works are frequently requested for loan exhibitions and for reproduction in scholarly articles and exhibition catalogues.

 The museum also holds a collection of eighteenth-century American paintings, works on paper, and decorative arts, most notably silver and furniture.
 The core of this collection consists of John Singleton Copley’s three studies for The Siege of Gibraltar (c.1785-86), two works by Benjamin West, and Winthrop Chandler’s portrait of Eunice Huntington Devotion and Her Daughter (1772).
 There is also an eighteenth-century New England furniture collection, including many examples of New London County’s unique regional variations.
 New London County furniture has been the focus of a comprehensive exhibition at the Lyman Allyn in 1974 and smaller, focused exhibitions in 1986 and 1999.
+The facade of the museum features three bas relief medallions created by American sculptor Joseph Kiselewski in 1930.